ckaestne/seai/README.md

+**This is the site for the Summer 2020 offering of this course.
+For the initial Fall 2019 offering see [F2019 website](https://ckaestne.github.io/seai/F2019) and [F2019 GitHub branch](https://github.com/ckaestne/seai/tree/F2019).
+For the Fall 2020 offering see [F2020 website](https://ckaestne.github.io/seai/F2020) and [F2020 GitHub branch](https://github.com/ckaestne/seai/tree/F2020).**

-**Update 2020: The class will be offered both in the Summer term and in the Fall semester 2020.
+In 2020, the class will be offered both in the Summer term and in the Fall semester.
 The Summer offering will be more targeted towards students with software engineering experience (e.g., software engineering course, industrial experience, or internship experience), but will expect no data science background.
-The Fall offering will be targeted more at students with some data science experience (e.g., a machine learning course on campus or online), but will expect no software engineering background.**
+The Fall offering will be targeted more at students with some data science experience (e.g., a machine learning course on campus or online), but will expect no software engineering background.

+For researchers, educators, or others interested in this topic, we share all course material under a creative commons license on GitHub (https://github.com/ckaestne/seai/) and have recently published an article describing the rationale and the design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
+We would be happy to see this course or a similar version taught somewhere else.
+See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on the topic.

+## Course Description

 The course takes a **software engineering perspective** on building software systems with a significant **machine learning or AI component**.
 It discusses how to take an idea and a model developed by a data scientist (e.g., scripts and Jupyter notebook) and deploy it as part of scalable and maintainable system (e.g., mobile apps, web applications, IoT devices).
 Rather than focusing on modeling and learning itself, this course assumes a working relationship with a data scientist and focuses on issues of design, implementation, operation, and assurance and how those interact with the data scientist's modeling.

 This course is aimed at **software engineers** who want to understand the specific challenges of working with AI components and at **data scientists** who want to understand the challenges of getting a prototype model into production; it facilitates communication and collaboration between both roles.

-For researchers, educators, or others interested in this topic, we share all course material under a creative commons license on GitHub (https://github.com/ckaestne/seai/) and have recently published an article describing the rationale and the design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
-See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on the topic.

 [![Course Poster](poster_small.jpg "Course Poster")](poster.jpg)

-## Questions
+### Questions

 * How can correctness or usefulness of a system with an AI component be specified or evaluated?
 How to collect *requirements* for AI-enabled systems?
 * How to analyze and mitigate wrong results and how to design robust systems?
 Is *modular design* still possible with AI components?